lbryio/lbry.com/content/news/127-lunduke.md

 ![Lunduke](/img/news/lunduke-inline.jpg)

 As the resident non-tech member of the LBRY team, I can honestly say that I never cared for Linux until I heard Bryan Lunduke ([@Lunduke on LBRY](https://open.lbry.io/%40Lunduke)) sing its praises.
-The Lunduke Show infuses an energy and passion into the discourse of open software development of which the world could use a lot more.
+The Lunduke Show infuses energy and passion into the discourse of open software development of which the world could use a lot more.

 If you check out [lbry://@Lunduke](https://open.lbry.io/%40Lunduke), you’ll catch his weekly talk show [on Thursdays](https://open.lbry.io/ld-HDgKlqRA4hw), fierce political debates such as [Tabs v Spaces](https://open.lbry.io/ld-XoOQEGIL8Ww), and anything else where highly nerdy and highly entertaining intersect.